Recycling and Conservation: Locations

 Click here for the downloadable list of recycling locations.

-Did you see the Living Green section of the 4/19/14 Peoria Journal Star?
+Did you see the Living Green section in Journal Star?

 Sign up for your community's curbside recycling program